 Related Accrediting Organization in the Council for Higher Education Accreditation (CHEA) or approved by the Armed Forces Chaplains Board.

-- Must have a GIMS CLRP Pre-Approval application approved by the State Incentive Mgr. - Must sign an agreement to serve not fewer than three years as a Chaplain in the ARNG.
+- Must have the National Student Loan Data System (NSLDS) documents to verify authorized eligible loans. - Must sign an agreement to serve not fewer than three years as a Chaplain in the ARNG.

 May Qualify For: